QMS with LMS: Why Regulated Industries Need Quality and Training in One Platform

 The integration between quality records and training records is not a product feature that eLeaP invented.
 It is a logical consequence of regulatory requirements that have existed for decades.
 Three specific frameworks make the connection explicit.

-The FDA’s pharmaceutical current good manufacturing practice regulations require that personnel engaged in manufacturing, processing, packing, or holding drug products have the education, training, and experience to perform their assigned functions.
-The regulation requires that training records document each person’s training and that those records are available for FDA review.
-An FDA investigator evaluating training compliance asks not just whether records exist, but whether they reflect training on current procedures.
+21 CFR Part 211.25 governs personnel qualifications for pharmaceutical manufacturing: each person engaged in the manufacture, processing, packing, or holding of a drug product must have the education, training, and experience to perform their assigned functions.
+The regulation requires that training records document each person’s qualifications and that those records are available for FDA review.
+An FDA investigator evaluating training compliance under 21 CFR Part 211.25 asks not just whether records exist, but whether they reflect training on current procedures.
 A training record referencing a superseded document version does not satisfy the requirement.
+The integration that prevents this — automatic training assignment on document revision, with completion records carrying the document version number — is the operational implementation of the 211.25 obligation.

-ISO 13485 Section 6.2 requires that organisations determine the necessary competence for personnel performing work affecting product quality, provide training to achieve that competence, and maintain records of education, training, skills, and experience.
-Section 6.2 specifically requires that training effectiveness be evaluated.
+ISO 13485 Section 6.2 requires that organizations determine the necessary competence for personnel performing work affecting product quality, provide training to achieve that competence, evaluate the effectiveness of training taken, and maintain records of education, training, skills, and experience.
 In a two-system environment, evaluating training effectiveness against quality outcomes requires manual data reconciliation across the QMS and LMS.
-In an integrated system, the correlation between training completion and subsequent nonconformance rates is a native report.
+In an integrated system, the correlation between training completion and subsequent nonconformance rates is a native report within the same platform.
+CAPA requirements under QMSR, incorporating ISO 13485 Section 8.5.2, require that corrective actions address root causes.
+Training gap root causes require verified retraining to satisfy the corrective action requirement — verified within the system, not through a separate manual confirmation.

 Whether You Start with QMS or LMS, the Integration Is the Destination